jamal-haider/we-are-the-champions/README.md

 ## Stretch Goals

 - Simple input form with button to enter the data.
-- Fetches the records from firebase database in reverse order.
+- Fetches the records from firebase realtime-database and shows in reverse order.
 - Like and dislike functionality for users.

 ## 🛠 Skills